TonyHill26/LevelUp/content/post/2022-09-28-black-heritage/index.md

 > "The IMA is delighted to be part of the STEM coalition supporting this new initiative.
 We look forward to seeing it make a positive difference to the futures of all those involved."

 The IMA and LMS would like to hear from university Maths departments interested in joining this programme.
-They should contact either Erica Tyson (Erica.Tyson@ima.org.uk) or Lindsay Walsh (lindsay.walsh@lms.ac.uk) for more information.
+They should contact either Emma Emmerton (emma.emmerton@ima.org.uk) or Jennifer Gunn (jennifer.gunn@lms.ac.uk) for more information.

 <p>&nbsp;</p>
 <p>&nbsp;</p>